lokeshmeher/bashrc-for-cmd/README.md

 # windows-env
 An easy method to set user preferences, settings and command aliases in the windows command prompt analogous to `.bashrc` / `.bash_profile` in linux.
 People can add their own methods and settings to add funcitonality.
-The batch file just provides a template for the same.
+The objective of the batch file is to provides a template for the same.

 ### Using this method you can:

 1. Set aliases for different commands.
 2. Run commands like `gcc`/`g++` or other executables with whatever options you want without specifying those options everytime you run the program.
-3. Launch different apps and programs using aliases
+3. Launch different apps and programs using aliases.
+4. Set environment variables.

 ### Method: